-There are also various networks that are operated for specific purposes by specific organizations or governmental agencies or scientific research projects, which could be present within ARCN but have not been identified in this report.
+In addition to the major networks mentioned above, there are various networks that are operated for specific purposes by specific organizations or governmental agencies or scientific research projects.
+These networks could be present within MEDN but have not been identified in this report.
 Some of the commonly used networks include the following:

-- NOAA upper-air stations - Federal and state departments of transportation - U.S. Department of Energy Surface Radiation Budget Network (Surfrad) - USGS hydrologic stations - Park-specific-monitoring networks and stations - Other research or project networks having many possible owners
+• NOAA upper-air stations

+- Federal and state departments of transportation - U.S. Department of Energy Surface Radiation Budget Network (Surfrad) - USGS hydrologic stations - Park-specific-monitoring networks and stations - Other research or project networks having many possible owners